July 1st - October 9th (100 days to reach the finish line)

 - Steps or miles logged while shopping do NOT count

 Individuals: [Run/Walk, Bike, Row/Paddle, Swim Challenges] Individuals need to complete the challenge on their own, however you can affiliate to a group, club or just a silly team name.

 - Example.
 Stephanie signs up to complete all 200 miles as an Individual.
 She creates the group named: Tails Across California.
 She tells her friends to sign up and wants them all to be affiliated with her group name.
 Her friends sign up as “Individuals” and have the option to affiliate their entry to Tails Across California.
 Once the challenge starts, you'll be able to search for “Tails Across California” in the results to see everyone associated to this group.
 Associating to a group allows your group to stay engaged, challenge each other and cheer each other on!
 [Note: Each individual needs to complete the 200 miles to finish]

-Relay Teams: [200 miles] combine the miles of each team member to reach 200 miles.
-The more participants on your team, the faster your team will cover the 200 miles.
+Relay Teams: [600 miles] combine the miles of each team member to reach 600 miles.
+Teams can be a maximum of 4 people.
 All relay team participants are also in the individual category!
 Not only will you get to participate as a team, but you'll also get to complete the challenge as an individual.

 - Example: Brenda is the CEO of her company and she wants to encourage her co-workers to a healthy and team building challenge.
 She creates two teams for her company, "Awesome Company All-Stars" and "Awesome Company High Rollers."
 She invites everyone to sign up and join one of the teams.

 - On the first day of the competition, the "Awesome Company All-Stars" start logging their first activities.
 Brenda completes 6 miles, Melissa completes 2 miles and Sally completes 4 miles.
 Together, team Awesome Company All-Stars has completed 12 miles and now has 588 miles to go.